minio/directpv/docs/cli.md

   -f, --force                 force format a drive even if a FS is already present -h, --help                  help for format
   -n, --nodes strings         filter by node name(s) (also accepts ellipses range notations)

+Global Flags:
+      --dry-run             prints the installation yaml -k, --kubeconfig string   path to kubeconfig
+      --no-headers          disables table headers
+  -o, --output string       output format should be one of wide|json|yaml or empty

 ```

 **WARNING** - Adding drives to directpv will result in them being formatted